Philip Sydney Jones

 Sir Philip Sydney Jones (15 April 1836 – 18 September 1918) was an Australian medical practitioner and University of Sydney vice-chancellor 1904–1906.
 He was knighted in 1905 for his services to the treatment of tuberculosis.
 He carried out the first reported successful oophorectomy at Sydney Infirmary in 1870.

 Early life

 Sydney Jones was born in Sydney, the second son of David Jones, a Welsh immigrant who founded the department store David Jones in 1838, and his second wife Jane Hall, née Mander.
-Jones was educated at private schools under William Timothy Cape, T. S. Dodds (in Surry Hills) and Henry Cary (in Darling Point), and then went to London in 1853 to study medicine at University College.
-During his course he took the medals for anatomy and medicine, graduated M.B. in 1859, M.D. in 1860, and became a fellow of the Royal College of Surgeons in 1861.
-Jones was awarded the Fellowes gold medal given to the most proficient student in clinical knowledge.
-He married Hannah Howard Charter in 1863.
+Jones was educated at private schools under William Timothy Cape, T. S. Dodds (in Surry Hills) and Henry Cary (in Darling Point).

-Medical career

-Jones was house surgeon and physician and a resident medical officer at University College hospital for a period, and then went to Paris, where he continued his studies in medicine and surgery for some months.
-In 1860 he graduated M.D. and in 1861 became a Fellow of the Royal College of Surgeons of England.
-Jones returned to Sydney in 1861, and was an honorary surgeon at the Sydney infirmary, afterwards the Sydney Hospital, for 12 years, and also carried on a general practice in College Street, Sydney.
-Jones was the first surgeon in Sydney to remove an ovarian tumor successfully.